Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 • Concomitant pathology in a pregnant woman (diabetes, for example);

-Blood flow during TMS
+Blood movement during TMS

 I would like to dwell in more detail on how blood moves through the cavities of the heart and vessels during their transposition, because without understanding these mechanisms it is difficult to imagine the essence of the defect and its manifestations.